robinmaypanpan/grocerylist/README.md

 - Added category headings
 - Added + button to categories
 - UI fixes and adjustments
+- Moved buttons up to menu bar on Add Items page

 *0.6.1*
 - Fixed bug with dates not correctly being added to new items